Strategy Evaluation - How To Do It Correctly

-At the very least, you need to evaluate your strategy at least twice a year - or better yet, every quarter.
+At the very least, you need to evaluate your strategy twice a year - or better yet, every quarter.
 Even if you feel as though your existing strategy is 'too far gone' and need a fresh start, you'll want to perform a thorough strategy evaluation of what went wrong last time around.
 The mistake that people often make when it comes to strategy execution, is thinking of their strategy as a linear set of steps.
 I'm sure you've all seen those PowerPoint slides with the strategy running from left-to-right on the page?
 In reality, strategy is a cyclical process of constant iteration and evolution.
 A good strategy should never really 'end'.
 Rather, it should morph into something more ambitious and sophisticated as goals are met.
 The way we envisage strategy at Cascade is as a wheel:

-The process of strategy evaluation falls firmly into our 'Track' segment.
+The process of strategy evaluation falls between our 'Track' and 'Plan' segments.
 Evaluation drives iterations and adjustments which are then refined in the 'Plan' segment.

 In this article, we'll give you a simple set of steps that you can follow to ensure that your own process of strategy evaluation is easy, effective, and helps to keep your plan on track.

 Evaluation starts at the start

 It may sound counter-intuitive but ideally, you'll be kicking off your strategy evaluation process back at the planning stage.
 Strategy evaluation is essentially the process of figuring out: